scicloj/tablecloth/docs/index.md

 ------------------------------------------------------------------------

-Let's use other column to fill groups
+Let’s use other column to fill groups

 ``` clojure
 (-> DS